chrt-io/blog/_posts/2021-07-24-sanremo-music-festival-visualization-adding-colors-to-chrt.md

 As you can see, this is not a standard chart: to create it we stacked five `.chrtPoint()` charts one on top of the other.

 The first one shows an overview of how many male (blue) and female (magenta) professionals (hosts, assistants, artistic directors, winners) worked in each edition of the festival.
-The x-axis represents the time (one edition each year, starting from 1951), while the y-axis represents the number for each gender.
+The x-axis represents the time (one edition each year, starting from 1951), while the y-axis represents the count of people for each gender.

 ![](/assets/uploads/screenshot-2021-07-29-at-16-59-13.png)